-Coping with flight issues can be quite upsetting.
-However, the bright side is that the European Union has regulations to assist travelers when things don’t go as planned.
-If you’re taking a plane in the EU, it’s a good idea to understand these protections.
-They can come in handy if your flight gets messed up.
+Dealing with flight problems can be quite upsetting.
+However, the bright side is that the European Union has regulations to support travelers when things don’t go as planned.
+If you’re traveling by air in the EU, it’s wise to know about these regulations.
+They can be useful if your flight gets messed up.

 Passenger Rights under EU Regulation 261/2004